128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-authority         Applies to all routers in the authority. router            Router(s) to which the configuration applies. router-group      Logical group of router(s) to which the configuration applies. resource-group    An RBAC management group to which the configuration applies
+- authority: Applies to all routers in the authority.
+- router: Router(s) to which the configuration applies.
+- router-group: Logical group of router(s) to which the configuration applies.
+- resource-group: An RBAC management group to which the configuration applies

 ## `configure authority service description`